xaanit/Life/README.md

 # Life

 Life is an embeddable scripting language.
+Heavily based on Java.

 Todo|Status
 ---|---